llefranc/42_lem-ipc/README.md

 - Each player
 - When two players from the same team surround an ennemy player, this one dies.
 - The game stop when only one team is remaining.

-lem-ipc can be launch either in graphic mode, either in the player mode.

-## Lobby

-./lem-ipc 0

-## Game

 - player moove 1 time every second